jdan/tinman/example/articles/2014-06-22-hello-world.md

 npm install -g tinman
 ```

-## Usage
+## What is Tinman?

-The typical tinman blog looks like this:
+A basic tinman blog looks like this:

 ```
 example